Set up TLS for the Anbox Cloud Appliance¶

 The certbot

-snap packages installed on your machine already set up a systemd timer that will automatically renew your certificates before they expire.
-However, in order to get the certificate renewed successfully for the appliance, you must complete the following steps:
+snap packages installed on your machine would have already set up a systemd timer that automatically renews your certificates before they expire.
+However, to get the certificate renewed successfully for the appliance, you can create post-start

 Note